Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Methods

 Quantum real parameterized rotation gate $Ry$ and entangling gate $CNOT$ used in Fig. \ref{fig:ansatz} can be written as matrices:

 Now we can describe the architectures of quantum neural networks used in this work.

-Classification circuit consists of 6 qubits ($\log_2 64$), highly entangled layers (how is shown in Fig \ref{fig:ansatz} with different $n_{params} = n_{qubits} \cdot (n_{layers} + 1)\ angles + 1\ bias$ trainable parameters ($n_{layers} + 1$ because usually after all layers is added an additional one without entangling gates) and one measurement of the expected value of the first qubit.
-This scheme is a binary classifier that determines the probability of our data belonging to one of the classes or to all others (it solves a binary problem, where 1 means belonging to this class, -1 to some other).
-Margin loss (from Eq. \ref{eq:margin-loss}) allows us to train our networks using one-against-all strategy.
-So we have $n_{classes}$ different quantum circuits with their own parameters and training independently.
-In total this quantum classifier has $n_{classes} \cdot n_{params}$.
+The classification circuit consists of 6 qubits ($\log_2 64$), highly entangling layers (shown in Fig. \ref{fig:ansatz}) and the measurement of the first qubit, which gives us the expectation value.
+With bias artificially added, it gives us the prediction result.
+This circuit is a binary classifier that determines the probability of input data belonging to the selected class or to any other.
+In other words, it solves a binary problem, where 1 means belonging to the selected class and -1 to some other.